alsha3b/sardiyeh/README.md

 - **Reverts:** Revert to the original text in DOM elements when switching the extension off.
 - **Underline Replaced Words:** Visually indicate replaced words in the browser by underlining them.
 - [x] **Word Selection Tooltip:** Show a tooltip with replacement text-input when a word is selected in the browser.
+KUDOS TO [SammyAbukmeil](https://github.com/SammyAbukmeil)
 - **Google Maps Canvas Support:** Enable the extension to work on Google Maps canvas elements.
 - **Performance Optimizations:** Improve overall performance through code optimizations.